suzybureau1/agentcare-mcp/README.md

   - `drug-interactions`: requires `drugs` array

 ## Development Configuration
-- To use with Cerener: Go to https://code-console.cerner.com and create a sandbox account, create a new provider app and get the clientId/secret.
+- To use with Cerner: Go to https://code-console.cerner.com and create a sandbox account, create a new provider app and get the clientId/secret.
 (note: ec2458f2-1e24-41c8-b71b-0e701af7583d below is the tenant id for cerner developer sandbox)

 - To use with Epic: Go to https://fhir.epic.com/Developer/Apps , sign up as developer and create a new app and get the clientId/secret.